Not Over Yet (Grace song): Critical reception

 Scottish Aberdeen Press and Journal described the song as "uplifting".
 AllMusic editor Michael Gallucci felt that it "makes any sort of lasting impression".
 J.D.
 Considine from The Baltimore Sun remarked in his review of If I Could Fly, "But rather than try to make the listener dance, as so many divas do, Grace would rather entice us — and there's something wonderfully inviting about that."
 Larry Flick from Billboard wrote, "Grace has it all—a highly videogenic image, an angelic voice, and the ability to write material that deftly straddles commercial viability and underground hipness.
 She has already wooed punters in her native U.K. with this silky slice of trance/disco, and early reaction from tastemaking radio-programmers hints that even greater stateside success is on the horizon."
 In his weekly UK chart commentary, James Masterton viewed it as "another dance hit from the Perfecto stable, wildly commercial and sending clubgoers wild the country over".
 Later, writing for Dotmusic, he felt it is "easily one of the best dance hits of the year so far".

 Mixmag named it Single of the Week, adding, "Quite simply the best record I have heard in months.
 Vibrant, passionate and ultimately spiritual."
 Pan-European magazine Music & Media commented, "Not over yet?
 No way, it's only just beginning, the renewed appreciation of synth or electro pop—of course in a fashionable new dance coat.
 The girl sings gracefully in a sea of sequencers."
 James Hamilton from Music Weeks RM Dance Update called it a "sweetly cooed commercial techno scamperer" and a "haunting sweet girl cooed and fluttery synth chugged attractive simple burbling old raver".
+Iestyn George from NME praised it as an "epic soundscape of uplifting deep-house".
+He added, "This is dance music in widescreen with surround sound — plaintive vocal melody, lush piano sounds, crisp percussion, minimalistic trance interludes and random whale noises for all the Orb fans in the, er, house.
+A contender for single of the year so far?
+You betcha."

 Chart performance

-"Not Over Yet" proved to be a major hit in several countries.
-It peaked within the top 10 in Ireland (number four), Scotland (number seven) and the United Kingdom.
-In the latter, it reached number six on 9 April 1995, in its second week on the UK Singles Chart.
-But the song went to number-one on both the UK Dance Singles Chart and Music Week's Club Chart.
-Additionally, it was a top 40 hit in Iceland and Sweden.
-On the Eurochart Hot 100, "Not Over Yet" reached its highest position as number 12 on 22 April.
-Outside Europe, it peaked at number one also on the US Billboard Hot Dance Club Play chart, number five in Israel and number 144 in Australia.
+"Not Over Yet" was a top-10 hit in Ireland and the United Kingdom.
+In the UK, it reached number six on 9 April 1995, during its second week on the UK Singles Chart.
+The song reached number one on both the UK Dance Singles Chart and Music Week's Club Chart.
+Additionally, it was a top-40 hit in Iceland and Sweden.
+On the Eurochart Hot 100, "Not Over Yet" reached its peak of number 12 on 22 April.
+Outside Europe, it reached number one on the US Billboard Dance Club Play chart and number 144 in Australia.